LondonMae/PLanet-tutorial/README.md

 ```

 ### multifact
-Combines every condition of all input-variables to create a multi-factor variable.
+Combines every condition of all sub-variables to create a new variable, where
+the conditions are the combined conditions of its sub-variables.

 ```python
 multifact(variables[])